opf/openproject/docs/system-admin-guide/custom-fields/README.md

 When using multi-select custom fields, you can add as many options as required.
 The cross icon next to an option will remove it from the selection.
-The checkmark will save your changes.
+The check mark will save your changes.

 ​       ![Sys-admin-add-multi-select-custom-fields](Sys-admin-add-multi-select-custom-fields.png)